shravanbpatel954/Prepa-AI-Interview-Prep/README.md

 Prepa is an AI-powered web application designed to help users prepare for interviews.
 It offers interactive features like custom question generation, video recording, and real-time feedback using AI technology.
 The application is built using React and integrates various cutting-edge technologies to provide a comprehensive interview preparation experience.

+### Website

+The live version of the website is available at: [Prepa-AI Interview Preparation Web Application](https://prepa-d7e15.web.app/)

 ## Features

 - **Interactive Interview Practice**: Record responses to custom interview questions.